AdobeDocs/workfront.en/help/review-and-approve-work/proofing/proofing-overview/view-progress-status-proof.md

 description: You can view information about how a proof is progressing through the review process and see an overall summary of the proof's decision status from the Documents area.
 ---

-# `Proof` progress and status overview
+# Proof progress and status overview

-You can view information about how a `proof` is progressing through the review process and see an overall summary of the proof's decision status from the Documents area.
+You can view information about how a proof is progressing through the review process and see an overall summary of the proof's decision status from the Documents area.

-## `Proof` progress overview
+## Proof progress overview

-Proof progress indicates the work done on a `proof` from the time you send the `proof` to recipients to the time they make a decision on the `proof`.
-The progress icons, S, O, C, and D, appear next to the `proof` name and provide information about the proof's progress.
+Proof progress indicates the work done on a proof from the time you send the proof to recipients to the time they make a decision on the proof.
+The progress icons, S, O, C, and D, appear next to the proof name and provide information about the proof's progress.

 ![](assets/proof-edit-existing-progress-350x62.png)